What is multi-touch attribution?

 Let’s assume you’re using multi-touch attribution methods to understand the types of content on your website prospects interact with before a conversion event.
 You begin noticing that there is a relationship between the chronology of content interactions and types of content.
 You determine that the chronology and content interactions break down into three stages of the prospective customer’s journey.

-Using Google Ads ( formally AdWords) as an example, you could very well have three different campaigns for the same product that represent different stages of the prospective customer’s journey.
+Using Google Ads ( formerly AdWords) as an example, you could very well have three different campaigns for the same product that represent different stages of the prospective customer’s journey.
 The first is general research, the second is competitor/specific market research and the third is purchasing intent.

 While a single touch attribution model (first touch/click or last touch/click) would only give credit to one stage of the customer journey (the research stage or purchasing intent stage), your multi-touch attribution model would then assign fractional credit to each Ads campaign.

 This kind of information gives you clearer insight into how your keywords are working for you in your account.
 Using the default last-click model you’d think that money spent on clicks in the prior two campaigns were wasted while using a multi-touch model you realize that they were crucial in contributing to the final conversion.